EvanKaminsky/idb/PITCHME.md

 *NOTE: We should include screenshots to accompany our points*

 - What did we do well?
+	red-zone offense
 - What did we learn?
+	not as much as we could have
 - What can we do better?
+	start earlier, get past the simple mistakes faster
 - What puzzles us?
+	why we had nobody to teach us react/sqlalchemy/GCP/selenium/"what is an api" etc
 ---

 ### Other Critique